Home / Expertise / Services for individuals / Probate and estate administration

 It is often difficult to know whether any of these factors will be relevant at the outset of the matter and they may only become known once a quote has been provided and a degree of work has already been undertaken on your behalf.

-As soon as we are aware of any factors that will impact on the level of professional fees and/or disbursements (see below) payable, we will notify you and provide you with an indication of the likely impact.
+As soon as we are aware of any factors that will impact the level of professional fees and/or disbursements (see below) payable, we will notify you and provide you with an indication of the likely impact.

 Matters in all estate administrations which may give rise to additional costs

-- No Will (intestacy) or proving a missing or damaged will Registering the death or arranging the funeral
+- No Will (intestacy) or proving a missing or damaged will Registering the death or arranging the funeral.

-- Large number of individual shareholdings or managed portfolios
+- Large number of individual shareholdings or managed portfolios.

-- Arranging property insurance and managing the utility accounts until a property is sold
+- Arranging property insurance and managing the utility accounts until a property is sold.

-- Complex inheritance tax situations, including claims for agricultural or business assets
+- Complex inheritance tax situations, including claims for agricultural or business assets.

-- Missing beneficiaries
+- Missing beneficiaries.

-- Disputes between executors and/or beneficiaries
+- Disputes between executors and/or beneficiaries.

-Disbursements – third party costs which may by incurred during the administration.
+Disbursements – third party costs which may be incurred during the administration.
 We will handle the payment of these disbursements on your behalf to ensure a smoother process (all figures inclusive of VAT charged at 20% if applicable)

 Probate Court fees (£300) and office copies (£1.50 per copy) Will and Financial asset searches (£136.80 and £186)